XAce90/caspers-flyin-cta/readme.txt

 6. As shown here, there are several powerful settings.
 Not only can you control where on your page the CTA sits, you can determine which pages to have the item show up on.
 You also get a full WYSIWYG editor where you can add media and forms.
 You also have the option to turn it on and off without having to deactive and reactivate the plugin.

 == Changelog ==

+= 1.5 =
+* Tested with Gutenberg, the new wordpress editor, ensuring you can continue to use this plugin in future versions.
+* Improved the X icon which appeared in the circle at the top right of the expanded view.
+    * The clunky icon background has been removed
+    * The color of the icon will continue to match the top bar's font color
+    * The option to choose the icon's background color has also been removed from the admin, since there is no longer a background
+    * The icon has been replaced with a more elegent and larger CSS icon
+    * For tabs on the side of the screen (as opposed to bottom-positioned tabs), the icon has been removed entirely for two reasons: 1) it would occasionally overlap content, making that content unreadable, and 2) the tab already updates to say 'Close'
+* Updated author information and plugin meta data

 = 1.4.1 =
 * Fixed bug where horizontal flyout from the left was not smoothly transitioning